Any questions?

 1. Module registration (M.184.XXXX/ M.IBS.XXXX)

-As a rule of thumb: Always register for all courses that you can see within a module.
+2. Course registration (registration for courses via K.184.XXXXX/K.IBS.XXXXX) (As a rule of thumb: always complete registration for all courses that you can view within a module.)

-Exception in the B.Sc. and M.Sc.
-International Business Studies: This does not apply to the small groups in the IBS language courses (K.IBS.XXXXX), where places are allocated on a first come, first served basis.
+Exception for the B.Sc. and M.Sc. in International Business Studies: The small groups in the IBS language courses (K.IBS.XXXXX) are exempt from this rule; places in these groups are allocated on a ‘first come, first served’ basis.

 45-ECTS limit